bxlab/qbb2021/assignments/day5-lunch/README.md

 ## Advanced Exercise

-5. Download metadata describing the 1000 Genomes samples here:
+5. Using the pandas `read_csv` function, read in this table with metadata describing the 1000 Genomes samples.
+Due to some weird table formatting, your pandas dataframe will include two extra columns that you can ignore.

 ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/integrated_call_samples_v3.20130502.ALL.panel